The truth is, some types of birth control -- but not all -- are linked to clotting problems. And some of those raise your chances more than others.

 Also known as the pill

 Studies show that this type of birth control raises your odds of getting blood clots.
-The chance of clots is 2 to 6 times greater among women taking the pill vs. women who don't use birth control.
+The chance of clots is two to six times greater among women taking the pill vs. women who don't use birth control.

 Progesterone-Only Oral Contraceptives